CCSK Success Stories: Cloud Security Education and the Digital Transformation

 There are many sections I could highlight but the one that stood out for me was the Simple Cloud Security Process Model.
 It was a model that I could easily incorporate in the cloud design process to identify and implement security controls for a more secure and safe cloud landscape.

 (5) How does CCM help communicate with customers?

 The Cloud Control Matrix (CCM), provides a level of confidence to the customer as each of the control-id maps to the industry security standards.
 In addition, the ability to use the matrix to ensure the cloud design conforms to the controls (which is well documented in the CCM).
 The customers could also use this as a checklist for internal audit assessments.

-(6) What’s the value in a vendor-neutral certificate like the CCSK or CCSP versus getting certified by AWS?
+(6) What’s the value in a vendor-neutral certificate versus getting certified by a vendor?
 In what scenario are the different certificates important?

 Conceptually, a vendor-neutral certification provides a framework, in this case cloud security as opposed to focusing on the product features.
 This is important when an organization is evaluating which public or private cloud to adopt based on the business and organization security requirements.
 When an organization has narrowed down to a few cloud providers, a vendor-specific certificate would be useful.